mviereck/x11docker/README.md

  - Special cases for `$HOME`:
    - `--homedir $HOME` will use your host home as container home.
 Discouraged, use with care.
    - `--sharedir $HOME` will symlink your host home as a subfolder of container home.
+Note that x11docker copies files from `/etc/skel` in container to `HOME` if `HOME` is empty.
+That allows to provide customized user settings.

 ### Hardware acceleration
 Hardware acceleration for OpenGL is possible with option `-g, --gpu`.